-Michael Graves was recently awarded the national medal of the arts.
-Here is a transcript of what President Clinton said at the ceremony:
+Michael Graves was awarded the national medal of the arts.
+At the ceremony, then President Clinton said of Graves:

 So it's little wonder that Michael Graves' work can be found from our shopping malls to our National Mall.
-From an award-winning office building to a tea kettle; to the creative scaffolding around the Washington Monument -- which, I might say, has enriched the lives of every person in Washington, D.C. -- (applause) - - and made those often stuck in what is now America's most crowded traffic patterned city have their time pass a little better, Michael Graves has created art that surrounds our lives.
+From an award-winning office building to a tea kettle; to the creative scaffolding around the Washington Monument...and made those often stuck in what is now America's most crowded traffic patterned city have their time pass a little better, Michael Graves has created art that surrounds our lives.

 He calls himself a great practitioner, but in some ways his challenge is more daunting than that of a physician.
 As Frank Lloyd Wright once said, "After all, the doctor can bury his mistake," -- (laughter) -- "but the architect can only advise his client to plant vines."
 (Laughter.)
 The only thing that grows and covers Michael Graves' work is our admiration, appreciation and respect."